Forbes editor says he testified before Trump's grand jury - ExBulletin

 Forbes editor says he testified before Trump’s grand jury

-Forbes Editor-in-Chief Randall Lane wrote in an article published on the Business Magazines website that he was asked about articles he wrote in 2015 about fixing Trump with his ranking on the annual list of the richest people’s magazines.
+Forbes editor-in-chief Randall Lane wrote in an article on the business magazine’s website that he was asked about articles he wrote in 2015 about Trump’s fixation on his ranking in the list of the magazine’s richest people.

 Lane said deputy fortune editor Chase Peterson-Withorn also testified, responding briefly to questions about a 2017 article he wrote about the size and value of Trump’s apartment in Trump Tower.

-The investigation has already led to charges of tax evasion in June against the Trumps company, the Trump Organization, and its longtime CFO Allen Weisselberg.
+The investigation has already led to tax evasion charges in June against Trump’s company, the Trump Organization, and its long-time CFO Allen Weisselberg.
 They are accused of tax evasion on lucrative employee benefits paid to executives.

 Pomerantz also asked about Trump’s claims, reported in the 2015 article, that his holdings in Trump Tower were worth five or six times the magazine’s estimate of $ 530 million and that his apartment was worth at least double the $ 100 million the magazine valued it at.
 Lane said.
 The editor said Peterson-Withorn testified for about five minutes and was questioned specifically about Trump’s claim that the apartment was 33,000 square feet.